mannheim-network/spacex-script/docs/miner.md

 ### 6.2 Uninstall and Data Cleanup

-If you have run a previous version of Spacex test chain, or if you want to redeploy your current node, you need to clear data from three sources:
+If you have run a previous version of Mannheim testnet, or if you want to redeploy your current node, you need to clear data from three sources:

 * Delete basic Spacex files under /opt/mannheimworld/data and /opt/mannheimworld/disks
 * Clean node data under /opt/mannheimworld/spacex-script by executing: